lcampanelli/mrsat/README.md

 # mrsat
-analysis tools for multi-response speed accuracy trade-off studies
+A set of R functions useful for analysis of data from  multi-response speed accuracy trade-off (mrSAT) studies.